Department of Chemical and Biological Engineering

 Advanced Requirements

 Advanced Chemical and Biological Engineering.
 One advanced chemical and biological engineering course is also required.
-This can be any 300-level-or-above course (excluding independent work) offered by the Department of Chemical and Biological Engineering.
+This can be any 300-level or above course (excluding independent work) offered by the Department of Chemical and Biological Engineering.

 Societal Impact Requirement